Investigating the Factual Knowledge Boundary of Large Language Models with Retrieval Augmentation: Background and Methodology

-Following previous works~\citep{chen17openqa, Izacard2021LeveragingPR, sun2023beamsearchqa}, we use the exact match~(EM) score and F1 score to evaluate the QA performance of LLMs. \textbf{Exact match} score assesses the percentage of questions in which the answer predicted by LLMs precisely matches the correct answer to the question. \textbf{F1} score is used to measure the overlap between the predicted answer and the correct answer, which represents the harmonic mean of precision and recall.
-Recall is determined by considering the number of overlaps with the correct answer tokens, while precision is determined by considering the number of overlaps with all predicted tokens.
+Following previous works~\citep{chen17openqa, Izacard2021LeveragingPR, sun2023beamsearchqa}, we use the \textit{exact match~(EM)} score and \textit{F1} score to evaluate the QA performance of LLMs. \textit{EM} calculates the percentage of questions in which the answer predicted by LLMs precisely matches the correct answer to the question. \textit{F1} is used to measure the overlap between the predicted answer and the correct answer, combines precision and recall into a single metric by taking their harmonic mean.

-Moreover, we propose several evaluation metrics for evaluating the judgement abilities of LLMs. \textbf{Give-up} rate denotes the percentage of questions that LLMs give up to answer, which assesses the confidence level of LLMs when generating an answer. \textbf{Right/G} represents the probability that LLMs give up answering but can actually answer correctly.
-Similarly, \textbf{Right/$\neg$G} represents the probability that LLMs do not give up answering and can answer correctly. \textbf{Eval-Right} refers to the proportion of questions where LLMs assess their answers as correct. \textbf{Eval-Acc} represents the percentage of questions for which the assessment (true or false) of the answer by LLMs aligns with the fact.
-As a result, Give-up, Right-G and Right/$\neg$G are metrics for \textit{priori judgement}, Eval-Right and Eval-ACC are metrics for \textit{posteriori judgement}.
-All metrics are also illustrated in Figure~\ref{fig:settings}.
+We also propose several metrics for evaluating LLMs’ judgement abilities. \textit{Give-up} denotes the percentage of questions that LLMs give up answering, which reflects the LLMs' judgement on whether they possess the relevant knowledge. \textit{Right/G} represents the probability that LLMs give up answering but can actually answer correctly. \textit{Right/$\neg$G} represents the probability that LLMs do not give up answering and can answer correctly. \textit{Eval-Right} refers to the proportion of questions where LLMs assess their answers as correct. \textit{Eval-Acc} represents the percentage of questions for which the assessment of the answer by LLMs aligns with the fact.
+Among them, Give-up, Right/G and Right/$\neg$G are metrics for \textit{priori judgement}, Eval-Right and Eval-Acc are metrics for \textit{posteriori judgement}.
+All metrics are illustrated in Figure~\ref{fig:settings}.